platformsh/platformsh-docs/docs/src/tutorials/dependency-updates.md

 The example above synchronizes the `development` environment with its parent and then runs the `update` source operation defined [previously](#define-a-source-operation-to-update-your-dependencies).

-## Optional: Configure notifications about dependency updates
+## 3. Configure notifications about dependency updates

 To get notified every time a source operation is triggered and therefore every time a dependency is updated, you can configure activity scripts or webhooks.